saxifrage/cityasacampus/index.md

 title: "City as a Campus"
 ---

 City as a Campus (CaaC) is an open-source platform for creating connected learning communities.
-The platform contains sets of tools for learners, organizers, and community anchors:
+The platform contains sets of tools for learners, organizers, and community anchors.

 - Tools for Learners:
 	- Submit opportunities (both digital and local) to the directory